 Sipi Falls is located in the Kapchorwa district of Uganda, roughly 277 kilometres from Kampala, Uganda’s capital.
-These falls are located in the slopes of Mount Elgon National Park, close the Kenyan border with Uganda.
+These falls are located in the slopes of Mount Elgon National Park thats home to one of the mountains in Uganda, close the Kenyan border with Uganda.
 The name sipi was derived from the word’sep,’ which is the name of a wild banana-like indigenous plant that grows along the banks of the Sipi River; this plant can be used as medicine by local people in that area to treat fevers and measles.

 The sipi falls is comprised of 3 waterfalls each flowing from a different altitude.
 The highest fall drops from an altitude of 100m referred to as the main fall since it is the last fall in the series, this fall is a little bigger than the other two falls, but all give Uganda a beautiful scenery.
 In fact most people say that sipi falls are the ‘most romantic falls’ in Uganda which is evidenced by the wonderful falls.
 This area is majorly where most hikes to Mt.
 Elgon are started from.
 Hiking up to these falls gives a beautiful scenic view, like Lake Kyoga, the karamoja low lands, coffee plantations and other surrounding areas.